 The teaching team and I know that this pandemic has affected many students in a variety of ways.
 We will do our best to support you!
 As the quarter progresses, the IAs and I will use your feedback to adjust aspects of the course when possible to improve your experience.
-We are excited to be in-person, but this is an adjustment for all of us after being online for so long.
-The teaching team is doing our best to prepare and plan a course that encompasses clarity, simplicity, and compassion.
+This is a first for many of us to teach and learn online with the possibility of going back in-person, though some of us are getting the hang of it after several quarters:) The teaching team is doing our best to prepare and plan a course that encompasses clarity, simplicity, and compassion.
 Please bear with us as we face this challenge together!